 Third, the Alaska Constitution directs the Judicial Council to conduct studies and make recommendations to improve the administration of justice in Alaska.
-The legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Alaska Criminal Justice Commission.
+The legislature has assigned the Council specific projects from time to time such as staffing Alaska's Criminal Justice Working Group, which collaborates on improvements to Alaska's criminal justice system, and staffing the Alaska Criminal Justice Commission and the Alaska Criminal Justice Data Analysis Commission.
 Constitutional and statutory references to all mandated Judicial Council functions are posted on the Council's website at www.ajc.state.ak.us.